petrannce/Python_practicals/README.md

 48. Files and Folders → Files and Folders using Python
 49. Digital Clock → Digital Clock in Python
 50. Domain Name → Domain Name Information using Python
+51. Your country → Find your country on map using Python

 Events (Special Occasion Scripts)